Prologis Inc Earnings - Q1 2026 Analysis & Highlights

 • Net effective rent change was 32% this quarter, driven primarily by market mix, with full year expectation to approach 40% remaining unchanged.

-• Lease mark-to-market ended at 17% on a net effective basis, with the rate of decline slowing meaningfully due to an uptick in market rents, the first increase in 2.5 years.
+• Lease mark-to-market ended at 17% on a net effective basis, with the rate of decline slowing meaningfully due to an uptick in market rents, the first increase in two-and-a-half years.

 • Same store NOI growth was 6.1% on a net effective basis and 8.8% on cash, benefiting from year-over-year occupancy increase, growing contribution of rent change, and unusually low bad debt.